 The entire project from conceptual planning to completion took 15 years, and throughout the initial three-and a-half year main project, the Port Authority worked with the State Historic Preservation Office and the Northwest Ohio Historic Preservation Council to ensure that the building’s essential historic design features remained intact; new elements and large design moves had to conform to the principle of “reversibility” – meaning that those changes could be undone in the future with minimal impact on the structure.

 City funding stipulated that one percent of project monies had to be used on public art.
 Working with the Arts Commission of Greater Toledo, contemporary sculptures were added to the grounds to enhance its function as a vital piece of the public realm.
-The building houses the offices of the Toledo Metropolitan Area Council of Governments and serves as an intermodal center serving rail and local buses—intercity bus service will be added in the future.
+In addition to transportation uses, the building also houses the offices of the Toledo Metropolitan Area Council of Governments.
 In 2001, the facility’s name was changed to Martin Luther King, Jr. Plaza in honor of the civil rights leader.

 In time, the NYC became a major force within Ohio railroading, but it was not the first line to operate in the state.
 That honor falls to the Erie and Kalamazoo Railroad which was chartered by the legislature of the Michigan Territory in 1833 to connect the mouth of the Kalamazoo River on Lake Michigan with present day Toledo; eventually the line was shortened to the thirty-three miles between Toledo and Adrian, Michigan.
 By 1836 the first horse-drawn trip was conducted, and this was the first operating railroad west of the Alleghany Mountains.
 A year later a steam engine arrived from the famed Baldwin Locomotive Works in Philadelphia; when the early steam engine functioned properly and the tracks—which had no gravel ballast foundation—were in good order, the trip took only three hours and cost $1.50.
 The city’s earliest known depot was at Monroe and Water Streets about a mile north of Union Terminal.
 Early chroniclers of the city recalled that it was a small building that had been built as a barber shop.